 our school’s policies and procedures for responding to inappropriate student behaviour.

 Toolamba Primary School is committed to providing a safe, secure and stimulating learning environment for all students.
-We understand that students reach their full potential only when they are happy, healthy and safe, and that a positive school culture helps to engage students and support them in their learning.
+We understand that students reach their full potential only when they are happy, healthy and safe, and that a positive school culture, where student participation is encouraged and valued, helps to engage students and support them in their learning.
 Our school acknowledges that student wellbeing and student learning outcomes are closely linked.

 The objective of this policy is to support our school to create and maintain a safe, supportive, and inclusive school environment consistent with our school’s values.